bornfight/microcopy/README.md

 3. If it is, maybe it's worth updating
 4. If it's not, specify for what the microcopy should be used
 5. Write an example of a bad microcopy for the same situation
-6. Check out the [Markdown syntax](https://github.github.com/gfm/) if you are not sure how Markdown works
+6. Check out the [Markdown syntax](https://github.github.com/gfm/) if you are not sure how Markdown works, you can embed images, links, etc.
 7. Enjoy as your microcopy takes its rightful place among others :)